marcellafarias/cypress-api-test/README.md

 ### Project structure:

-+ fixtures
-   +  Load a fixed set of data located in a json file.

-+ integration
++ integration/services/tests
-   +  Contains tests and the step definitions, separated by type request.
+   +  Contains tests and implementation, separated by type scenario.

-+ reports
++ cypress/requests
-   + Location where the reports are saved after running the tests, to inspect it just open the index.html in any browser.
+   + Contains the request methods implementation, separated by type request

 + support
-   + Location where is possible to create custom commands and overwrite existing ones, also contains the file which configures the html report.
+   + Location where is possible to create custom commands and overwrite existing ones.

 + cypress.json
-   +  This file is used to store the projectId and any configuration values.
+   +  This file is used to store the baseUrl and any configuration values.

 + package.json
-   +  This file is used by npm to handle the project's dependencies, also contain other metadata such as a project description.
+   +  This file is used by npm to handle the project's dependencies, scripts, also contain other metadata such as a project description.
 - - -
 ### Starting the tests: